The North & Midlands School of Music has a number of esteemed patrons from the world of Music.

 In 1977 he moved to Brighton to be the Team Rector of the then Resurrection Team Ministry, assisting in the training of Curates straight from college and helping Team Vicars run their own churches for the first time.

 A long-serving member of the Royal Naval Reserve, he was much involved in Sussex Division's spectacular Summer Balls and, as Chaplain to his local Sea Cadets he is now the Staff Chaplain of the Corps nationally where the annual Chaplains Mess Dinner continues the Naval tradition of a "CODS opera" where his talent for musical adaptations to tell a tale still flows.
 He was made and MBE for services to the Sea Cadet Corps in 2007.

 As a Canon of Chichester Cathedral, he served for six years on the Administrative Chapter representing the College of Canons and during that time continued to take a lively interest both in the music of the Cathedral and its education departments.

 As the Chief Steward of Walsingham, he is known nationally for his stage management of huge events having organised Eucharistic worship for up to 10,000 people in Wembley Arena, Docklands and the Albert Hall.

-Canon Brandie retires from parochial ministry early next year and hopes to be able to devote more of his time to enabling worship and an understanding of "the fun of faith" for members of the School.
+Canon Brandie has retired from parochial ministry and hopes to devote more of his time to enabling worship and an understanding of "the fun of faith" for members of the School.